“Trifles” by Susan Glaspell and “A Number” by Caryl Churchill

 Walk in any time, no appointment necessary.

-Headshots and resume are encouraged but not required.
+Headshots and resume are welcome but not required.

-Actors will be paid a small, per-performance stipend.
+**Actors cast in these productions will be paid a small, per-performance stipend.**

 **Actors of all races, genders, abilities, body types/sizes, and ethnicities are encouraged to audition.**

 What to Prepare: Actors will be asked to read an audition side for the audition.
 Sides are provided below but are not required to be memorized.
 Printed versions will be provided at auditions.
 Actors may choose instead to perform a pre-prepared 1.5-minute monologue if they prefer.

 Audition Sides: Please visit the following link for audition sides: https://docs.google.com/document/d/1lBdtAsOEnjM3b_29WT8W2I-3sufmj63iLKkswTfnRlU/edit?usp=sharing

 Details for “Trifles” and “A Number”